htcondor/htcondor/docs/version-history/development-release-series-89.rst

 - HTCondor version 8.9.12 not yet released.

+- As an improved security measure, HTCondor will now prohibit Linux jobs from running setuid executables by default.
+We believe the only common setuid program this impacts is ``ping``.
+To allow jobs to run setuid binaries, set ``DISABLE_SETUID`` to ``false`` in the configuration of the worker node.

 - The ``condor_procd`` now attempts to detect invalidly short reads of the ``/proc`` filesystem on Linux.
 If it reads ``/proc`` and does not find its own PID, the PID of its parent, or PID 1, it considers the read